Why buy Swans Island?

 How do you get such rich hues?

 We dye all our yarns in our own dye house, which is located in a 1790’s farmhouse here on the coast of Maine.
 The subtle variegations of tone are achieved by using time-honored traditions of natural dying.
-Small batches of skeins are dipped by hand into vats, with each distinctive lot being carefully crafted by our dyer.
+Small batches of skeins are dipped by hand into vats, with each distinctive lot carefully crafted by our dyer.
 Since each batch is unique, the colors will vary slightly from lot to lot.
-We take what nature provides us.
 That’s what makes our yarns different from other commercially produced yarns.
 That’s what we love about them!

 Your merino wool is incredibly soft – why is that?

-Our organic fiber is spun in a certified organic mill.
-That means fewer harsh chemicals are used in processing, thus helping our yarn retain more natural lanolin than many other commercially produced yarns.
-Our extra fine merino is soft enough to wear next to your skin (19.5 micron count).
-After knitting and blocking, your finished projects will bloom to have a beautiful soft luster and a wonderful feel.
+Our fibers are custom spun in domestic mills whose processes allow our yarn to retain more natural lanolin than many other commercially produced yarns.
+Our extra fine merino also has a very low micron count, which contributes to its soft feel.
+After knitting and blocking, your finished projects will bloom to have a beautiful soft luster and a wonderful hand.

 What are Swans Island’s environmental standards?

 Swans Island is committed to using the highest quality materials.
-For us, this means employing the most natural ingredients available.
+For us, this means employing the most environmentally-friendly ingredients available.
 Our fleeces come either from the flocks of farmers whom we know, or from sheep that carry an organic certification.
-They are all spun in New England mills that are themselves certified organic spinning mills.
-Our colors either come off the back of the sheep, or is made by us using natural plant dyes.
+They are all spun in New England mills that share our commitment to high quality standards.
+Our colors either come off the back of the sheep, or are hand-dyed in our own studios.